 Check Your Shots

 Even if you think you’ve just taken the perfect shot, check it out.
 Zoom in so you can make sure it’s in focus.
 Scan the background to make sure there’s nothing there that’s ruining the picture.
 Look for stray hairs that are sticking out.
-Check where you’re eyes are looking, if you intend to be looking straight at the camera make sure you aren’t accidentally looking at the cameras screen instead.
-Give the shadows and highlights a once over to make sure you don’t have any unintentional harsh shadows or blown out highlights.
+Check where you’re eyes are looking, if you intend to be looking straight at the camera make sure you aren’t accidentally looking at the camera screen instead.
+Give the shadows and highlights a once over to make sure you don’t have any unintentional harsh shadows or blown-out highlights.

 Sometimes I’ll pop the memory card in my laptop to check the photo out before I wash off the body paint just to be sure I’m happy with the finished picture.
-I’ve had too many times where the pictures looked great on the tiny flip out camera screen but once I’ve got it on my laptop I realise it’s out of focus or there’s something in the frame that I didn’t want in there.
+I’ve had too many times where the pictures looked great on the tiny flip-out camera screen but once I’ve got it on my laptop I realise it’s out of focus or there’s something in the frame that I didn’t want in there.

-I’m going to admit that posing makes me feel a little bit silly.
+I’ll admit that posing makes me feel a little bit silly.
 After all, most of the time I’m alone in my flat sitting in front of a camera trying to nail a certain pose.
 You guys might get to see the single finished image, but sometimes there’s upwards of 50+ pictures that were taken before while I was trying to get it just right.

-There’s nothing wrong with the classic straight on or looking off to the side shots, but they can get a bit bland (especially if you’re posting to instagram as when people visit your page they’ll see a wall of similar poses).
+There’s nothing wrong with the classic straight on or looking off to the side shots, but they can get a bit bland (especially if you’re posting to Instagram because when people visit your page they’ll see a wall of similar poses).
 Try and mix it up, if there’s an opportunity to get creative go for it.
 If you’re painted as a character try and “be” that character.
 Use your facial expressions to express emotions or moods, stick a hand in the picture, create that bit of extra visual interest.

 Practice and Improve